 It's not the fuel pump.
 It cranks but it would not start.
 As along as I am turning the key starts but it don't stay.
 I Changed the ignition switch but the battery light and oil does not come on the dash could it have a blown fuse

-check the fuses (underdash and underhood). however, having the fuel pump pressure would help me to eliminate on possibility.
+Check the fuses (underdash and underhood).
+However, having the fuel pump pressure would help me to eliminate on possibility.
 If it starts then it must have a spark (only needs fuel, spark [at the right time] and compression to run).
-If fuel pressure and spark are present, I would then suspect timing belt problems--but this is harder to diagnose than simply checking the fuel pressure, that's why i suggested it first).
-If you are sure that the fuel pressure is OK then this is the next step:
+If fuel pressure and spark are present, I would then suspect timing belt problems--but this is harder to diagnose than simply checking the fuel pressure, that's why I suggested it first).
+If you are sure that the fuel pressure is OK then this is the next step: Finding TDC

 Ok will try but no one was in the hood.
 A water hose burst and it shut off completely.
 After noticing that there was no water going in the engine I thought a fuse may have blown